Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Introduction

 To study the gradients' alignment, we introduce a metric and propose to evaluate its correlation with robustness.
 Other metrics with similar motivations have been studied.
 The \gls*{LLM}~\citep{linearity}, for which a low value represents high local linearity of models around data points, is inversely correlated with the number of iterations in \gls*{PGD}.
 The metric was not evaluated directly against robustness, despite its potential.
 The CLEVER metric~\citep{clever} uses an estimated extreme value for the Lipschitz constant of the model to calculate a lower bound for robustness without having to perform evaluation attacks.
-This metric complements ours because it evaluates gradient magnitude instead of gradient direction.
+This metric complements ours because it evaluates gradient magnitude instead of gradient direction. \citet{gradientleaking} proposed the gradient leaking metric, intuitively arguing that nonrobust models are caused by gradient components that are not aligned to the data manifold, assuming a continuous data manifold for all classes.
+The metric is defined as the sum of cosines from the angles between the model gradient and the components of a subspace calculated through PCA, which represents an estimation of the data manifold.
+Unlike ours, this metric does not establish a specific direction to which the gradient aligns but defines a set of possible directions.
+The assumptions made for the formulation of this metric do not generalize to datasets for which the gradient of robust models is perpendicular to the data manifold, such as the \textit{Spheres} dataset.